 - 90%+ extraction accuracy backed by a decade of training and refinement

-- Named Tier 1 contract review platform by Legaltech Hub two years running
+- Named a Tier 1 contract review platform by Legaltech Hub two years running

 - GenAI features added at no additional cost to existing customers